prasadReactDev/react-practice/README.md

 # react-practice
-My journey to become good in React Development.
+Hi Guys I'm Prasad, from India.
+This is journey to become good in React Development.
 I've beginner's knowledge in React, now trying to step it up to next level.
 To level up my skills, I decided to try following 100 projects.
 I don't know how many weeks/months/years it will take me to complete them.

 Wish me luck!!!